 The simple butterfly feeder is made with just two supplies which makes it really easy to answer the question, How to feed butterflies?!

-DIY Butterfly Feeder Supplies Needed
+Supplies Needed to Make DIY Butterfly Feeder

-Steps to Making Butterfly Food
+Steps to Make a Butterfly Feeder

 Take each sponge and cut a small hole in one end toward the top in the middle using the sharp end of the scissors to poke through the sponge.